Skip to content

 The biggest growth mistake is trying to be everywhere at once and executing poorly everywhere.
 Pick one primary traffic source and master it for 90 days before adding another.

-If you choose Reddit: Build your subreddit list, optimise your profile, and commit to daily posting across 5–10 subreddits.
-Our Reddit strategy guide covers every step.
+If you choose Reddit: Build your subreddit list, optimize your profile, and commit to daily posting across 5-10 subreddits.

 Tactic 3: Create Irresistible Teaser Content

 Teasers are the bridge between your free content and your paid content.
 A great teaser makes someone feel like they absolutely must see more.
-Most people never discover that the teaser’s job is not to show your content — it is to make the absence of your content feel unbearable.
+The teaser’s job is not to show your content — it’s to make the absence of your content feel unbearable.

 The Curiosity Gap Framework